 About SAPF

-SAPF is a US-based non-profit registered with the IRS and State of California.
-We obtained 501(c)(3) tax-exempt status in 2008, and in 2009, the International Year of Astronomy, we started our student conference program, which has been renamed in January 2010 as the Professor Faheem Hussain Student Conference Program, in honor of the late Pakistani physicist who generously shared his extensive experience and expertise with SAPF to help establish the program and serve on its committee.
-We look forward to a long and productive future supporting many different types of promising collaborative physics efforts in South Asia.
+In 2009, the International Year of Astronomy, we started our student conference program, which has been renamed as the Professor Faheem Hussain Student Conference Program, in honor of the late Pakistani physicist who generously shared his extensive experience and expertise with SAPF to help establish the program and serve on its committee.

 Documents (pdf):

-IRS Confirmation Letter (3MB)
+IRS Tax-Exempt Status Confirmation Letter (3MB)

 Board of Directors:

-President: Jessica Hirschfelder is an experimental particle physicist who worked at CERN on the L3 experiment at LEP, the precursor to the LHC.
+Secretary/Treasurer: Dr. Jessica Hirschfelder is an experimental particle physicist who worked at CERN on the L3 experiment at LEP, the precursor to the LHC.